TritonVM/triton-vm/specification/src/instruction-groups.md

 # Instruction Groups

+To keep the degrees of the AIR polynomials low, instructions are grouped based on their effect.
+An instruction's effect not captured by the groups it is part of needs to be arithmetized separately.

+To exemplify the interplay of an instruction's group and individual constraints, take instruction `add`.
+Executing `add` increases the instruction pointer `ip` by 1, a property shared by many instructions.
+Consequently, `add` belongs to instruction group `step_1`.
+Instruction `add` manipulates the stack's top two elements, combining them into one, which is captured by instruction group `binop`.
+Lastly, the specific behavior of `add` is to, well, add these stack elements, which is described in `add`'s instruction specific constraint.

+The instruction groups are listed in the following table.

 | group name      | description                                                                                         |
 |:----------------|:----------------------------------------------------------------------------------------------------|
 | `decompose_arg` | instruction's argument held in `nia` is binary decomposed into helper registers `hv0` through `hv3` |